-The proxy-related materials are available under the Company's profile on SEDAR at www.sedar.com and on the Company's website at https://www.makominingcorp.com/investors/agm/.
-As noted above, the Company will provide to any Shareholder, free of charge, a paper copy of the Information Circular upon request to the Company at 1-800-319-7310 or by email at info@makominingcorp.com up to one year from the date the Information Circular is filed on SEDAR.
-Shareholders who wish to receive a paper copy of the Information Circular in advance of the Meeting should make such request to the Company by no later than August 6, 2021, in order to allow reasonable time to receive and review the Information Circular prior to the proxy deadline of 10:00 a.m.
-(Vancouver time) on August 17, 2021.
+Shareholders who wish to receive a paper copy of the Information Circular and/or annual audited financial statements for the year ended December 31, 2023, in advance of the Meeting should make such request to the Company by no later than September 16, 2024, in order to allow reasonable time to receive and review the Information Circular prior to the proxy deadline of 10:00 a.m.
+(Toronto time) on September 26, 2024.
 The Information Circular will be sent to Shareholders within three (3) business days of their request if such request is made prior to the date of the Meeting.
 Following the Meeting, the Information Circular will be sent to such shareholders within 10 days of their request.